leafo/lapis/docs/actions.md

 the request object by their name.
 A named parameter must contain at least 1 character, and will fail to match otherwise.

-A splat is another kind of pattern that will match as much as it can, including any `/` characters.
-The splat is stored in a `splat`  named parameter in the `params` table of the request object.
-It's just a single `*`
+A splat, `*`, is a special pattern that matches as much as it can, including any `/` characters.
+This splat is stored as the `splat` named parameter in the `params` table of the request object.
+If the splat is the last character in the route, it will match until the end of the provided path.
+However, if there is any text following the splat in the pattern, it will match as much as possible up until any text that matches the remaining part of the pattern.

 $dual_code{
 lua = [[
 app:match("/browse/*", function(self)
   print(self.params.splat)
 end)
-app:match("/user/:name/file/*", function(self)
+app:match("/user/:name/file/*/download", function(self)
   print(self.params.name, self.params.splat)
 end)
 ]],